-Montreal, Quebec is a festive city for families to enjoy year-round, but the winter holiday season makes the city lights sparkle even brighter as the town shares its best family-friendly activities.Whether coming together for stunning performances, glittering displays, or outdoorsy activities, families will find plenty to do in Montreal this holiday season!
+Montreal, Quebec is a festive city for families to enjoy year-round.
+But the winter holiday season makes the city lights sparkle even brighter as the town shares its best family-friendly activities.Whether gathering for stunning performances, glittering displays, or outdoorsy activities, check out these Montreal Christmas events for families.
+Updated for the 2018 season!

-With so much going on downtown, you and your family will inevitably be drawn to Montreal’s city center.
-Make sure to walk through Quartier des Spectacles where Luminothérapie turns this popular summertime festival venue into a wintery visual spectacle featuring illuminated, interactive artwork from December 8 -January 29, 2017.
-If you’re looking for a more traditional indoor event, you can take in the classic Nutcracker, performed by Les Grandes Ballets Canadiens at Salle Wilfrid-Pelletier, near Place des Arts.
-Also, be sure not to miss the parade and festivities on Mont-Royal Avenue just outside of the city center during Noël sur l’Avenue from December 3-31, 2016.
+With so much going on downtown, your family will inevitably be drawn to Montreal’s active city center.
+Be sure to walk through Quartier des Spectacles.
+Luminothérapie turns this popular summertime festival venue into a wintry spectacle of illuminated interactive artwork from November 29 -January 27, 2019.
+Looking for an indoor activity?
+Then take in the classic Christmas concerts, including a Circus Ice Show near Place des Arts.
+Be sure not to miss the parade and festivities on Mont-Royal Avenue just outside of the city center during Noël sur l’Avenue.

 Search for other Montreal activities, or add new ones, that may have special holiday displays and exhibits and leave a review to let others know how you liked them!